kea-projects/system-integration/documentation/choices.md

 decided to use SFTP as it would allow only those that posses the correct username and password to use our server.

+# Email Service

+The email service is deployed as a serverless function on Azure using Azure functions.
+This is due to the email service not needing to be online at all times.